Like all illnesses and conditions – there is no one-size-fits-all approach to fighting cancer.

 Through the activation of CD16A, our approach mimics the natural way the human body employs the innate immune system to safely and effectively fight cancer.
 Innate immune cells in every human being express CD16A, and molecules created through our ROCK® platform are different from other approaches that engage innate immune cells because they are effective across CD16A allotypes.

-Through the advancement of Affimed’s ICE® molecules as monotherapies and combination therapies, and by forming strategic partnerships to further expand and deepen our scientific expertise and accelerate our pipeline, we can leverage this proprietary technology to create transformative treatment approaches for a multitude of cancers.
+Through the advancement of Affimed’s ICE® molecules in our clinical studies which include studies in combination with natural killer calls and other I-O therapies, and by forming strategic partnerships to further expand and deepen our scientific expertise and accelerate our pipeline, we can leverage this proprietary technology to create transformative treatment approaches for a multitude of cancers.